 The bulk of pgAdmin is a Python web application written using the Flask framework on the backend, and HTML5 with CSS3, Bootstrap and jQuery on the front end.
-A desktop runtime is also included for users that prefer a desktop application to a web application, which is written in C++ using the QT framework.
+A desktop runtime is also included for users that prefer a desktop application to a web application, which is written using NWjs (Node Webkit).

 The web application forms the bulk of pgAdmin and can be found in the /web directory in the source tree.
 The main file is pgAdmin4.py which can be used to run the built-in standalone web server, or as a WSGI application for production use.

 The core application configuration is found in config.py.
 This file includes all configurable settings for the application, along with descriptions of their use.
 It is essential that various settings are configured prior to deployment on a web server; these can be overridden in config_local.py or config_system.py (see the config.py documentation) to avoid modifying the main configuration file.

 When running in desktop mode, pgAdmin has a single, default user account that is used for the desktop user.
 When running in server mode, there may be unlimited users who are required to login prior to using the application. pgAdmin utilised the Flask-Security module to manage application security and users, and provides options for self-service password reset and password changes etc.

 Whether in desktop or server mode, each user’s settings are stored in a SQLite database which is also used to store the user accounts.
 This is initially created using the setup.py script which will create the database file and schema within it, and add the first user account (with administrative privileges) and a default server group for them.
 A settings table is also used to store user configuration settings in a key-value fashion.
 Although not required, setting keys (or names) are typically formatted using forward slashes to artificially namespace values, much like the pgAdmin 3 settings files on Linux or Mac.